tomogwen/infe.rs/README.md

 ## 🧑‍💻 Usage

-- Build and run the microservices by running:
+- Build and run the microservices with:
 ```
 docker compose up --build
 ```